Home | Swap | Want List | Contact

 Geoff Appleby - Singles

-This discography shows the country, title, date, label, and catalog number for all known releases and variations.
+This discography shows the title, track list, date, country, label, and catalog number for all known releases and variations.
 It also serves as a want list.
-An asterisk (*) at the end means I have a copy, and a dash (-) means I need a copy.
+An asterisk (*) after the entry means I already have it, and a dash (-) means I am looking for a copy.

 Make Me Take Me